 themodelrailroadclub.org

-Parents and kids can tour the trains and layout up close, and get an insider’s peek at the expansion that’s currently under construction.
-See how the track is hand-laid, how mountains and scenery are created, and find out about the planning and engineering that goes into the club’s bi-level corkscrew loop.
+Every hour, a 15-minute performance runs the trains to a professionally narrated script.
+See how the track is hand-laid, how mountains and scenery are created, and ask about the engineering that goes into the club’s bi-level corkscrew loop.

 Mulberry Commons Park, Newark

-The open-air festival in the downtown offers ice skating, go karts, a marketplace, private heated pods or igloos
+The open-air festival in the downtown offers ice skating, go karts, a marketplace, private heated pods and igloos.

 NEW YEAR’S EVE BALL DROP